jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PopularImpressiveAdeliepenguin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _This guy's learning new skills.
 And he's so happy doing it.
-He's another YouTuber whose channel is about learning new skills.
+He's YouTuber whose popular channel is about learning new skills.
 His videos go along way to explaining why we aren't happy.
 We don't get to learn stuff because our workplaces still think it's the Industrial Age.
 A time when we operated the machines of mass production.
-But we're in the Computer Age now, which means we all have to learn new tools while improving things on the frontline in an era of mass collaboration.
+But we're in the Computer Age now, which means we all should be learn new tools while improving things on the frontline in an era of mass collaboration.
 If someone doesn't feel this majic, it's a good sign they're the ones with the problem._

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It